rperper/lsnode/README.md

 in $SERVER_ROOT/fcgi-bin) which is run as a program by Litespeed Enterprise as a front end to an existing Node.js application.

-For now this will not work with OpenLitespeed.
+This agent will not work with OpenLitespeed as it requires the facilities of the Enterprise version of Litespeed.

 There is a sample httpd_config.xml configuration file included which is referenced here from time to time.
 It was configured to run the Ghost program